 The advent and growth of TNCs such as Uber and Lyft since 2009 has increased convenience and connectivity for airport users but has also created a number of new challenges for airports.
-Concerns regarding rideshares at airports include the proliferation of airport vehicular traffic, environmental concerns, congestion of airport curb fronts and cellphone parking lots, reduction of airport parking and taxi revenues, and inequitable accessibility for Americans with Disabilities Act (ADA) users.
+Concerns regarding rideshares at airports include the proliferation of airport vehicular traffic, environmental concerns, congestion of airport curb fronts and cellphone parking lots, reduction of airport parking and taxi revenues, inequitable accessibility for Americans with Disabilities Act (ADA) users, and the COVID-19 pandemic.
 Additionally, the circumstances surrounding the COVID-19 pandemic has caused further issues for TNCs and airports.